-On April 14, 2021, the Company issued a total of 47,000 shares of its common stock valued at \$82,250 (based on the stock price of the Company's common stock on the date of issuance) to a third party, for communications to the financial industry.
+On April 14, 2021, the Company issued a total of 47,000 shares of its restricted common stock valued at \$2,250 (based on the stock price of the Company's common stock on the date of issuance) to a third party, for communications to the financial industry.
+This issuance was pursuant to Section 4(a)(2) of the Securities Act of 1933, as amended, in a transaction exempt from registration.

-On January 14, 2021, the Company issued a total of 47,000 shares of its common stock valued at \$82,250 (based on the stock price of the Company's common stock on the date of issuance) to a third party, for communications to the financial industry.
+On January 14, 2021, the Company issued a total of 47,000 shares of its restricted common stock valued at \$82,250 (based on the stock price of the Company's common stock on the date of issuance) to a third party, for communications to the financial industry.
+This issuance was pursuant to Section 4(a)(2) of the Securities Act of 1933, as amended, in a transaction exempt from registration.